SamDuffield/mocat/README.md

 ## Compare samplers
-Run MALA and HMC with a Robbins-Monro schedule to adapt the stepsize to a target acceptance rate
+Run MALA and HMC with a Robbins-Monro schedule to adapt the stepsize to a desired acceptance rate
 ```python
 from jax import numpy as np, random
 import mocat